 Look, you’re obviously trying to find the best calf compression sleeve to buy.
 So if words like quality, durability and comfort come to mind when you hear the word best, then give these Rehband calf sleeves a look.

-You can pick them up at the WOD Superstore if you’re in North America for $36.
+You can pick them up here if you’re in North America.

 Or get them directly from Rehband’s site if you’re in Europe.

 And, if after reading this Rehband calf compression sleeve review you still can’t decide if you should get them, then maybe you should pass on it.

 Or you can grab a pair of these.

 Also, if it matters to you, Rehband sleeves aren’t made in China.
 They’re made in Estonia.
 If you don’t know where that is, let me Google that for you.

 Anyway, whatever you decide to buy, just make sure that it’s worth it.